for-giobbe/BASE/tutorial_4.md

 ---

-In this part of the tutorial we will leverage the clade (#) tagging functionalty.
+In this part of the tutorial we will implement a labelling scheme in both the general and alternative model.
 Let's assume that we are willing to find the OGs for which two clades of our phylogeny have differential selection regimes.
 For the general and alternative models, we can leverage the same [```.ctl```](https://github.com/for-giobbe/BASE/blob/master/example/m2.ctl) file - which specifies for the branch model 2 and assumes different omega classes for the "foreground" and "background" branches - but implement different labeling schemes using the ```--labels``` and ```--labels_2``` flags.
 When using two branch model 2 analyses ```--labels``` is applied to the general model and ```--labels_2``` to the alternative one.
 When